AckerlyXu/heima/includes/virtual-machines-common-manage-availability.md

 ![Application tiers](./media/virtual-machines-common-manage-availability/application-tiers.png)

 ### <a name="combine-a-load-balancer-with-availability-sets"></a> Combine a load balancer with availability sets
-Combine the [Azure Load Balancer](/documentation/articles/load-balancer-overview/) with an availability set to get the most application resiliency.
+Combine the [Azure Load Balancer](../articles/load-balancer/load-balancer-overview.md) with an availability set to get the most application resiliency.
 The Azure Load Balancer distributes traffic between multiple virtual machines.
 For our Standard tier virtual machines, the Azure Load Balancer is included.
 Not all virtual machine tiers include the Azure Load Balancer.
-For more information about load balancing your virtual machines, see Load Balancing [Windows](/documentation/articles/virtual-machines-windows-load-balance/) or [Linux](/documentation/articles/load-balancer-overview/) virtual machines.
+For more information about load balancing your virtual machines, see Load Balancing [Windows](../articles/virtual-machines/virtual-machines-windows-load-balance.md) or [Linux](../articles/load-balancer/load-balancer-overview.md) virtual machines.

 If the load balancer is not configured to balance traffic across multiple virtual machines, then any planned maintenance event affects the only traffic-serving virtual machine, causing an outage to your application tier.
 Placing multiple virtual machines of the same tier under the same load balancer and availability set enables traffic to be continuously served by at least one instance.

 ## <a name="use-multiple-storage-accounts-for-each-availability-set"></a> Use multiple storage accounts for each availability set

+>[!NOTE]
->[AZURE.NOTE] Azure Managed Disks are not available yet in Azure China.
+> Azure Managed Disks are not available yet in Azure China.

 If you use unmanaged disks, there are best practices to be followed with regards to the storage accounts used by the Virtual Hard Disks (VHDs) within the VM.
 Each disk (VHD) is a page blob in an Azure Storage account.
 It is important to ensure that there is redundancy and isolation across the storage accounts to provide high availability for the VMs within the Availability Set.

 1. **Keep all disks (OS and data) associated with a VM in the same storage account**
-2. **Storage account [limits](/documentation/articles/storage-scalability-targets/) should be considered** when adding more VHDs to a storage account
+2. **Storage account [limits](../articles/storage/storage-scalability-targets.md) should be considered** when adding more VHDs to a storage account
 3. **Use separate storage account for each VM in an Availability Set.** Multiple VMs in the same availability set must NOT share storage accounts.
 It is acceptable for VMs across different Availability Sets to share storage accounts as long as the preceding best practices are followed

 <!-- Link references -->